-Coauthor of A Pocket Guide for the Alzheimer’s Caregiver and one of Maria Shriver’s Architects of Change, neurologist Daniel C. Potts champions life-affirming care for those with Alzheimer’s disease/Dementia and their caregivers.
+Coauthor of A Pocket Guide for the Alzheimer’s Caregiver and one of Maria Shriver’s Architects of Change, neurologist Daniel C. Potts champions life-affirming care for those living with Alzheimer’s disease/Dementia and their care partners.

 On staff at Tuscaloosa VA Medical Center, Potts is also Founder and President of Cognitive Dynamics Foundation and Medical Director at Dementia Dynamics, LLC.
 Through these two institutions, Potts channels inspiration and hope gained through caring for his father, Lester, who became an acclaimed watercolor artist in the throes of Alzheimer’s disease.
 Potts has told his father’s story of triumph, hope and creativity internationally.

-An 8 time Patient Choice Award winner and one of America’s Top Physicians, Potts holds a BS in biology from Birmingham-Southern College and received his MD from the University of South Alabama College of Medicine.
+A 10-time Patient Choice Award winner and one of America’s Top Physicians, Potts holds a BS in biology from Birmingham-Southern College and received his MD from the University of South Alabama College of Medicine.
 He completed his internship in internal medicine and was chief resident in neurology under Dr. John N. Whitaker at the UAB School of Medicine.
-Potts is a Fellow of the American Academy of Neurology (AAN).
-Dr. Potts is an affiliate of the Alabama Research Institute on Aging and the University of Alabama Honors College, and he is on the clinical faculty at both the University of Alabama and the University of South Alabama Medical Schools.
+A Fellow of the American Academy of Neurology (AAN).
+Dr. Potts is also an affiliate of the Alabama Research Institute on Aging and the University of Alabama Honors College, and he is on the clinical faculty at both the University of Alabama and the University of South Alabama Medical Schools.
 In 2016, he was chosen by the University of Alabama Medical Alumni Association as a recipient of the Martha Myers Role Model Award, honoring physician alumni whose lives epitomize the ideal of service to their communities.

-Dr. Potts serves on the AL Alzheimer’s Task Force, AL Coalition for Culture Change, and the Boards of Directors of Alzheimer’s of Central AL and the AL Humanities Foundation.
-He recently co-convened the ClergyAgainstAlzheimer’s advocacy network, and is Editor-in-Chief of Seasons of Caring, the first-ever multi-faith collection of meditations for dementia caregivers.
+Dr. Potts has served on the Alabama Alzheimer’s Task Force, the Alabama Coalition for Culture Change, and the Boards of Directors of Alzheimer’s of Central Alabama and the Alabama Humanities Foundation.
+He co-convened the ClergyAgainstAlzheimer’s advocacy network, and is Editor-in-Chief of Seasons of Caring, the first-ever multi-faith collection of meditations for dementia caregivers.
 Potts serves as a media expert for the AAN, and was named Donald M. Palatucci Advocate of the Year by the AAN in 2008.
 With Edie Hand, he hosted Rx for Healthy Lifestyles on the Rural TV Network.

 Potts resides in Tuscaloosa, Alabama with his wife, Ellen, daughters, Julie and Maria, and miniature Dachshund, Heidi.